ampproject/amp-email-viewer/src/preprocessing/preprocessing-modules/preprocessing-modules.md

 important web features required to safely render AMP emails.
 Because CSP support can't be detected using normal feature detection, this module relies on the user agent to determine if these features are supported.

+## Image URL rewrite

+Rewrites all image URLs (`amp-img` and `amp-anim` tags) with URLs of the image proxy.

+Only active when `imageProxyURL` is set in the global config.